jwplayer/southpaw/README.md

 * time.since.last.backup (Gauge) - The time (ms) since the last backup.
 Useful since backups.created can be a very sparse metric.
 Note that this will only start measuring when Southpaw starts.
 It doesn't measure since any previous instances of Southpaw.
 * topic.lag (Gauge) - Snapshots of the overall lag (end offset - current offset) for the input topics
 * topic.lag.[ENTITY_NAME] (Gauge) - Similar to topic.lag, but broken down by the specific normalized entity

+## Logging

+Southpaw makes use of [log4j2](https://logging.apache.org/log4j/2.x/) for logging.
+Refer to log4j2 documentation for how to easily configure logging to fit your needs.

 ## Known Issues